 - Build a project.
 Building a project is a great way to fit more practice into your life.
-This is because, when you have a project going, it is easy to decide what to work on, and you can hack away at what you are building over a long period of time.
+When you have a project going, it is easy to decide what to work on.
+You can hack away at what you are building over a long period of time.

 - Take coding challenges.
 Codewars, CodeChef, TopCoder, and Coderbyte are a few examples of the many platforms out there that host coding challenges.
 These challenges, which typically take a few minutes or hours to complete, are a great way to refine your skills.